healthinformatics-blip/Healthinformatics/README.md

 ## Dataset:

-The notebook uses a file called `malaria.csv`.
+The notebook uses a file called `mmc1.xls`.